Portal (video game)

 Portal is a 2007 puzzle-platform game developed and published by Valve.
-It was originally released in a bundle, The Orange Box, for Windows, Xbox 360 and PlayStation 3, and has been since ported to other systems, including Mac OS X, Linux, Android (via Nvidia Shield), and Nintendo Switch.
+It was originally released in a bundle, The Orange Box, for Windows, Xbox 360 and PlayStation 3, and has been ported to other systems, including Mac OS X, Linux, Android (via Nvidia Shield), and Nintendo Switch.

-Portal consists primarily of a series of puzzles that must be solved by teleporting the player's character and simple objects using the "Aperture Science Handheld Portal Device", also referred to as the "portal gun", a device that can create intra-dimensional portals between two flat planes.
-The player-character, Chell, is challenged and taunted by an artificial intelligence construct named GLaDOS (Genetic Lifeform and Disk Operating System) to complete each puzzle in the Aperture Science Enrichment Center using the portal gun with the promise of receiving cake when all the puzzles are completed.
-The Source Engine's physics system allows kinetic energy to be retained through portals, requiring creative use of portals to maneuver through the test chambers.
-This gameplay element is based on a similar concept from the game Narbacular Drop; many of the team members from the DigiPen Institute of Technology who worked on Narbacular Drop were hired by Valve for the creation of Portal, making it a spiritual successor to the game.
+Portal is a first person game.
+It consists primarily of a series of puzzles that must be solved by teleporting the player's character and simple objects using the "Aperture Science Handheld Portal Device", also referred to as the "portal gun", a device that can create portals between locations in the puzzles.
+The player character, Chell, is challenged and taunted by an artificial intelligence construct named GLaDOS (Genetic Lifeform and Disk Operating System) to complete each puzzle in the Aperture Science Enrichment Center using the portal gun with the promise of receiving cake when all the puzzles are completed.
+The Source engine's physics system allows kinetic energy to be retained through portals, requiring creative use of portals to maneuver through the test chambers.
+This gameplay element is based on a similar concept from the game Narbacular Drop; many of the team members from the DigiPen Institute of Technology who worked on Narbacular Drop were hired by Valve for the creation of Portal.

 Portal was acclaimed as one of the most original games of 2007, despite some criticism for its short duration.
-It received praise for its originality, unique gameplay and a dark story and sense of comedy.
-GLaDOS, voiced by Ellen McLain in the English-language version, received acclaim for her unique characterization, and the end credits song "Still Alive", written by Jonathan Coulton for the game, was praised for its original composition and humor.
+It received praise for its originality, unique gameplay, dark story and sense of comedy.
+The character of GLaDOS, voiced by Ellen McLain, received acclaim for her unique characterization and the end credits song "Still Alive", written by Jonathan Coulton, was praised for its original composition and humor.
 Portal is often cited as one of the greatest video games ever made.
-Excluding Steam download sales, over four million copies of the game have been sold since its release, spawning official merchandise from Valve including a model portal gun and plush Companion Cubes, as well as fan recreations of the cake.
+Excluding Steam download sales, over four million copies have been sold, spawning merchandise from Valve including a model portal gun and plush Companion Cubes, as well as fan recreations of the cake.

-A standalone version with extra puzzles, Portal: Still Alive, was also published by Valve on the Xbox Live Arcade service in October 2008 exclusively for Xbox 360.
-A sequel, Portal 2, was released in 2011, which expanded on the storyline, added several gameplay mechanics, and included a cooperative multiplayer mode.
-A port for the Nintendo Switch was released as part of the Portal: Companion Collection in June 2022.
+A standalone version with extra puzzles, Portal: Still Alive, containing many recreated levels from a fan-made flash game, was published by Valve on the Xbox Live Arcade service in October 2008 for Xbox 360.
+A sequel, Portal 2, was released in 2011, which expanded on the storyline, added several gameplay mechanics, and included a cooperative multiplayer mode and level creator.
+A port for the Nintendo Switch was released as part of the Portal: Companion Collection in June 2022, which included the additional levels from the Still Alive release of the game.
+On December 8, 2022, a free remaster developed by Nvidia's Lightspeed Studios with Valve's permission was published on Steam under the name Portal with RTX in order to showcase Nvidia's RTX Remix tool.